collabkit/future/Readme.md

 This repository contains a collection of experimental prototypes.

-* Brie: The beginings of the CollabKit service layer
+## Brie

+Brie is the first run at various portions of CollabKit's service and app layers.

+Client libraries
+* bootstrap: CommonJS require plus async script loading
+* desktop-ui: Client-side UI toolkit
+* events: Browser implementation of Node.js's events.EventEmitter module
+* jquery: Just a copy of jQuery

+Hybrid server and client libraries
-* Chameleon: Template processor for full/partial HTML pages.
+* chameleon: Template processor for full/partial HTML pages.
-* Facade: Client-side UI toolkit
-* Grout: The in-between bits we all need.
+* grout: The in-between bits we all need.
-* Localizr: Message system for i18n/L10n.
+* localizr: Message system for i18n/L10n.